nats-io/nats.deno/README.md

 A big change with the v3 clients is that the "nats-base-client" which implements all the runtime agnostic functionality of the clients, is now split into several modules.
-This split simplify the initial user experience as well as the development and evolution of the current functionality.
+This split simplifies the initial user experience as well as the development and evolution of the JavaScript clients and new functionality.

 The new modules are: